firefox-devtools/debugger/docs/debugger-html-react-redux-overview.md

 -   <code>SELECT\_TAB</code> – This action type is triggered when a specific application is selected for debugging.

-#Actions
+#[Actions](https://github.com/devtools-html/debugger.html/tree/master/public/js/actions) <a name="actions"></a>

-The actions in Debugger.html are all located in the public/js/actions folder; there is an action file corresponding to each reducer, which is responsible for dispatching the proper event when the application state needs to be modified.
+The [actions](https://github.com/devtools-html/debugger.html/tree/master/public/js/actions) in debugger.html are all located in the public/js/actions folder; there is an action file corresponding to each reducer, which is responsible for dispatching the proper event when the application state needs to be modified.
 In this